 - I Got You Covered: He and the Elite Squad give it their full to keep the Titans off Eren during his important mission.

 - Off with His Head!: A Titan bites his head off after he rescues a fellow soldier from its mouth.
+Or rather, it bites his body off, with the head falling out of its mouth.

 - Reasonable Authority Figure: He is the only Garrison member under Wörman's command who considers listening to Armin after they see Eren transforming into a Titan right in front of them.
 Furthermore he sees the value Eren brings as a Titan Shifter and refuses to abandon him even after the operation gets botched initially, ordering his troops to protect him at all costs.